 Fair use is one of many statutory rights to use copyright-protected works for commentary, parody, news reporting, research and education.
 Fair use is more of a "legal defense" than an exception to copyright compliance.
 If someone claims copyright infringement against you and you assert a defense of fair use, then you must be able to prove it.
 To do so, Section 107 of the Copyright Act of 1976 lists four factors to help determine types of content usage that may be considered fair use.
 It also includes many other provisions allowing uses of works in the classroom, in libraries, and for many other purposes.

 Fair use depends on a reasoned and balanced application of the four factors.
-No one factor alone dictates whether a particular use is indeed fair use.

 Use the Checklist, available through Columbia University's Copyright Advisory Office, to help analyze the four fair use factors.
 It is advisable to keep a copy of your checklist for future reference to show that a reasonable effort was made to determine fair use.
 The checklist is used with permission from Dr. Kenneth Crews, Director, Copyright Advisory Office of Columbia University.